 Quadratic Formula Calculator

-Find the exact roots of any quadratic equation in seconds.
+Find the exact roots of any quadratic equation by entering coefficients a, b, and c.

 ax² + bx + c = 0 (fractions supported)